 Ambac was appointed as a Management Services Provider to the Segregated Account under a Management Services Agreement for so long as such agreement is in effect.
 Nothing prevents the Segregated Account from retaining additional service providers.
-In addition, pursuant to the terms of a Cooperation Agreement, Ambac and the Segregated Account have agreed on certain matters related to decision making, information sharing, tax compliance and allocation of expenses.
-A rehabilitation plan was approved by Judge Johnston on January 24, 2011, and it is anticipated that claim payments could resume as early as May 2011.
+In addition, pursuant to the terms of a Cooperation Agreement, Ambac and the Segregated Account have agreed on certain matters related to decision-making, information sharing, tax compliance and allocation of expenses.

+A rehabilitation plan was approved by Judge Johnston on January 24, 2011.
 Procedures for submitting claims have been communicated to the applicable trustees and are posted on the Web site, ambacpolicyholders.com.
-Counterparties on credit default swaps may not trigger and submit market-to-market claims, but may submit scheduled payment claims.
+Counterparties on credit default swaps may not trigger and submit mark-to-market claims but may submit scheduled payment claims.